 What Colors Do They Come In?

-In older homes where you don't want to do major work like painting everything, just updating things like lighting, etc..., a medallion is a great choice. you see, sometimes when you take down an old light fixture there is a large cover on the light or the light itself is very wide.
+In older homes where you don't want to do major work like painting everything, just updating things like lighting, and so on, a medallion is a great choice.
+Sometimes when you take down an old light fixture, there is a large cover on the light or the light itself is very wide.
 When you remove it, sometimes you find out that someone else painted around the light cover plate, instead of taking the light down to paint the entire area.
 This is quite troubling when the new light fixture fails to cover to the same point, leaving a mismatch of colors by the light.
-Oh, what are we to do?

 In order to install a medallion, first, you must turn off the power to the lighting circuit.
 Turn off the circuit breaker or fuse and check the circuit with a tester. you can also turn on the light switch and leave it on while shutting off the breaker.
 When the light goes out, you've found the circuit.
-But, as I always will tell you, double-check the circuit with a tester.
+As we always will tell you, double-check the circuit with a tester.
 Safety first!

 Next, lower the ceiling fan canopy and disconnect the wiring from the electrical ceiling box.
 Take the fan down and install the medallion over the opening and center it.
 Reinstall the ceiling fan and wire it back up.
 Attach the canopy and tighten the mounting screws.
 You've now installed the medallion and made the ugly hole in the ceiling disappear.